top of page

 2. Can the whole family attend meetings and outings?

 Absolutely!
-Not only can boys participate fully in the Cub Scouting program, but our pack meetings and most activities are open to siblings as well.
+Not only can registered Scouts participate fully in the Cub Scouting program, but our Pack meetings and most activities are open to siblings as well.

 For the protection and safety of our youth, all parents need to complete and stay current with Youth Protection training.
-There are several ways that this can be accomplished- Our Pack hosts two in-person sessions each year (Fall and Spring), and the YPT course can be completed online at any time, free of charge.
+There are several ways that this can be accomplished- our council hosts two in-person sessions each year (Fall and Spring), and the YPT course can be completed online at any time, free of charge.

 3. How can I volunteer?